SoDak Governors and the @SoDakGovs twitter feed are written by Tony Venhuizen.

 Tony advocated for the designation of Peter Norbeck’s birthday, August 27, as a state working holiday.
 He also helped coordinate the commissioning of a bust of George S. Mickelson, which was placed in the State House lobby in 2018 to commemorate the 25th anniversary of Governor Mickelson’s death.
 In 2012, Tony led the effort to pass legislation that preserves the papers of former governors and ensures that all papers eventually become available for historical research.
 The laws are codified at SDCL 1-27-1.19, 1-27-1.20, 1-27-1.21 and 1-27-1.22.

-While in Gov. Daugaard’s office, Tony was particularly honored to help coordinate the Capitol memorial services for former governors William J. Janklow and Walter Dale Miller.
+While in the Governor’s Office, Tony has been particularly honored to help coordinate the Capitol memorial services for former governors William J. Janklow and Walter Dale Miller.